Vino92babu/Automation-Portfolio/project1-automation/README.md

 - Selecting origin and destination
 - Choosing the current date in the departure calendar
 - Validating whether the return date calendar is enabled
-- Selecting number of adult passengers
+- Selecting the number of adult passengers
 - Selecting a travel fare category
 - Initiating a flight search

 ---

-## Day 8 – Alert Handling with Selenium and TestNG
+## Alert Handling with Selenium and TestNG

 This project demonstrates how to handle JavaScript alerts and confirmation popups using **Selenium WebDriver** with **TestNG** in Java.